appacademy-prep-work/appacademy-prep-work.github.io/_includes/coding-test-1/practice-coding-exercise.md

     lucky_sevens?([7,7,7,7]) == false
     lucky_sevens?([3,4,3,4]) == false

-Make sure your code currectly checks for edge cases (i.e. the first and last elements of the array).
+Make sure your code correctly checks for edge cases (i.e. the first and last elements of the array).

 ## oddball_sum